-Most organizations don't invest in one type of innovation.
+Most organisations don't invest in one type of innovation.
 They invest in a portfolio of different types, balancing risk and return across short and long-term horizons.
-Understanding these four main types helps you allocate resources smarter, set realistic expectations, and build a sustainable innovation strategy.
-Here's how to approach each one.
+Understanding these four main types helps you allocate resources more effectively, set realistic expectations, and build a sustainable innovation strategy.

 What is incremental innovation (continuous improvement)?